homanchou/xr/book/04-Meetin-Room-Communications.md

 ### Summary

 In this chapter we enabled room specific communications using Phoenix channels.
 Using the built in Phoenix generators, we created a UserSocket and a RoomChannel that responds to incoming messages and pushes responses back to the client.
 We piggybacked the UserSocket onto the existing liveview socket then customized the RoomChannel to accept any room_id.
 In the client we wrote channel subscriptions using `channel.on` to respond to messages coming from the server and responded by printing something to the console.log.
-We created sticky a user_id for every visitor.
+We created a sticky user_id for every visitor.
 We then secured the socket and channel by passing a user_token to the front-end and then back to the server for verification.
+At this point we're able to test browser to browser communications without UI by sending messages in the javascript console using `channel.push`.